• Skip to primary navigation

 Sliced onions on a cutting board.

-Slice them so that they are 3/8″ to 1/2″ thick.
+Slice Potatoes so that they are 3/8″ to 1/2″ thick.
 They will take some time to get golden brown and the extra thickness allows the interior to cook through and be tender in the middle.

 Raw potatoes in a skillet.